jaswingumpella/codevision/README.md

 # CodeVision

 CodeVision ingests a Git repository, extracts structural metadata, and surfaces a project overview through a local Spring Boot + React stack.
-It supports single-module and multi-module Maven repos (even when the root is only an aggregator) and persistently snapshots the analysis for later viewing.
+It supports single-module and multi-module Maven repos (even when the root is only an aggregator), fingerprints Maven modules so re-runs only rescan changed directories, and persistently snapshots each run per repo + branch so you can review or diff the entire history.

 ## Backend (Spring Boot)